Healthy staff equals a healthy business

 Stress and mental health issues have also come to the fore in recent years.
-It has been estimated that in 2015, 17 million working days were lost due to stress, anxiety, and depression - costing the economy an estimated £2.4 billion.
+It has been estimated that in 2017/18, 15.4 million working days were lost due to stress, anxiety, and depression - Mental health problems in the UK workforce cost employers almost £35 billion last year, according to research published by Centre for Mental Health.

 So why should companies consider health, fitness and well-being programmes?
 What are the benefits to your employees, and to your business, and what initiatives can you use to promote a healthy workforce?